412th Test Wing: USAF flight testing

+6512th Test Squadron F-4 Phantom II (Note: This aircraft is the first USAF F-4 Phantom II, McDonnell F-4C-15-MC Phantom serial 63-7407.
+Shown about 1990 just before its retirement.)

 On 1 March 1978, the 6510th Test Wing was established and activated at Edwards Air Force Base, California as part of a re-organization of units at Edwards by Air Force Systems Command.
 The 6510th assumed the flying mission of the Air Force Flight Test Center, which was established in June 1951.
 The new wing had a long, established history at Edwards, having been the base host unit since the establishment of the USAF Flight Test Center.

-In the late 1970s, the Wing flew flight tests on the McDonnell Douglas F-15C Eagle with its advanced engine and fire-control system; the single-engine F-16C Fighting Falcon with its revolutionary, "fly-by-wire" flight control system; and the Rockwell B-1A and the later B-1B Lancer in the 1980s with its multitude of highly sophisticated offensive and defensive systems.
+In the late 1970s, the Wing flew flight tests on the McDonnell Douglas F-15C Eagle with its advanced engine and fire-control system; the single-engine F-16C Fighting Falcon with its revolutionary, "fly-by-wire" flight control system; and the Rockwell B-1A and the later Rockwell B-1B Lancer in the 1980s with its multitude of highly sophisticated offensive and defensive systems.
 These planes more than bore out the prophecy concerning the ever-increasing importance of systems testing and integration.
 At a remote location in 1978 and 1979, an AFFTC test pilot and a pair of flight test engineers were engaged in proof-of-concept testing with Lockheed's "low-observable" technology demonstrator, dubbed "Have Blue."
 The successful conduct of these tests led immediately to the development of a new subsonic attack aircraft that was designated the F-117A Nighthawk.